Executive Council Guidelines

 EXECUTIVE COUNCIL MEETINGS

-Report on the finances of the Society (from the Secretary-Treasurer)
+• Report on the finances of the Society (from the Secretary-Treasurer)

-Report on the journal (from the Editor)
+• Report on the journal (from the Editor(s))

-Report on future conferences (from the Conference Liaison).
+• Report on future conferences (from the Conference Liaison).
 Since the Executive Council is responsible for approving future conference proposals, this report may include discussion of alternatives, based on proposals submitted by prospective coordinators.
 Because it takes over a year to organize a conference, if possible it is a good idea to stay at least two years ahead on approved conference proposals.

-Report of MLA program committee (by its chair, the Second Vice President)
+• Report of MLA program committee (by its chair, the Second Vice President)

-Reports from prize committees: Best graduate student paper at the Narrative Conference; best essay in the previous year’s Narrative; Perkins; Wayne C. Booth Lifetime Achievement Award
+• Reports from prize committees: Best graduate student paper at the Narrative Conference; best essay in the previous year’s Narrative; Perkins; Wayne C. Booth Lifetime Achievement Award

-The results of elections and of any ballot issues (e.g., constitutional amendments)
+• The results of elections and of any ballot issues (e.g., constitutional amendments)

-Any new ballot issues or proposed amendments.
+• Any new ballot issues or proposed amendments.

-Any other issues related to the way the Society conducts its business.
+• Any other issues related to the way the Society conducts its business.

-ALL EXECUTIVE COUNCIL MEETING
+EXECUTIVE COUNCIL MEETING

-Noted above, the Conference and December meetings will be quorum meetings.
+The Executive Council meets four times per year in March, June, September, and December.
+The first and fourth meetings of the year will be quorum meetings.
 The remaining two annual meetings will be quorum if quorum is required for a vote.
 Otherwise, they will be predominantly information only meetings during which the EC and our various committees and initiatives will share the details/progress of their activities, seek support, and offer recommendations.

 OVERSEEING COMMITTEES

-The major committees that need to run smoothly are: Nominations, MLA Program, and the prize committees: for best graduate student paper at the spring conference, for the Phelan Prize, the Perkins Prize, and for the Booth Lifetime Achievement Award.
-There is also a competition for International Graduate Student Travel awards, which is overseen by the President and the editor of the journal.
+The major committees that need to run smoothly are: Nominations, MLA Program, and the prize committees: for best graduate student paper at the annual conference, for the Phelan Prize, the Perkins Prize, and for the Booth Lifetime Achievement Award.
+There is also a competition for International Graduate Student Research awards, which is overseen by the President and the editor(s) of the journal.

 NOMINATIONS COMMITTEE AND ELECTION PROCEDURES